yearn/yearn-devdocs/README.md

 #### Dependencies

-- Clone the V2 vaults repository: [yearn/yearn-vaults](https://github.com/yearn/yearn-vaults) in the same folder where you cloned yearn-devdocs (not inside devdocs, but besides it)
+- Clone the V2 vaults repository: [yearn/yearn-vaults](https://github.com/yearn/yearn-vaults) in the same folder where you cloned yearn-devdocs (not inside devdocs, but beside it)
 - Run the yearn-vaults [installation](https://github.com/yearn/yearn-vaults#installation), you will need to have brownie installed to run it once so it installs the required dependencies.
 - Check the vyper compiler version on the vaults repo ([here](https://github.com/yearn/yearn-vaults/blob/master/contracts/Vault.vy#L1)) and update the `~/.vvm/vyper-X.X.X` in the end of the first command below.
 - Make sure [Vault.vy](https://github.com/yearn/yearn-vaults/blob/master/contracts/Vault.vy#L1) and [Registry.vy](https://github.com/yearn/yearn-vaults/blob/master/contracts/Registry.vy#L1) on `yearn-vaults` folder has the same compiler version on their first line.
 If not, bump the file with the lowest version to the current version the other uses.